KINS 3290 Applied Musculoskeletal Anatomy

 Detailed examination of the musculoskeletal system of the human body with a focus on understanding its structure and function in applied settings such as activities of daily living, work, sport and exercise, and rehabilitation.
 Bone structure, bony landmarks, muscle attachments, muscle actions and resulting motions, and body planes and axes.
 A minimum grade of C is required of Department of Kinesiology majors for this course.
 Lab fee applies.

-Prerequisite: Physical Education and Exercise Science/Kinesiology 3281 and 3285, each with a minimum grade of C, or the equivalent.
+Prerequisite for Exercise Science students: Kinesiology 3281 and 3285, each with a minimum grade of C.

 The City University reserves the right, because of changing conditions,